dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ???
 * we're going to use multiple reducers in most projects
 * each reducer is responsible for one piece of the state object
+* draw out what your state looks like - this is important!